-• Comprehensive: It should have the appropriate breadth, reflecting coverage of the risk landscape

-• Measurable, practical and achievable: Risk should be quantified if possible, risk tolerances.
-For risks that are difficult to quantify, qualitative boundaries should be established

-• Consistent and coherent: Tolerances throughout the organisation need to form a balanced system of relative boundaries, avoiding excessive allowance in some areas and excessive restrictions in others, and should align with the business model of the organisation.
+- Comprehensive: It should have the appropriate breadth, reflecting coverage of the risk landscape - Measurable, practical and achievable: Risks should be quantified and compared to risk tolerances.
+For risks difficult to quantify, qualitative boundaries should be established - Consistent and coherent: Tolerances throughout the organisation need to form a balanced system of relative boundaries, avoiding excessive allowance in some areas and excessive restrictions in others, and should align with the business model of the organisation.